 Our club is looking for volunteers with technical and web communications expertise to hop onto our very fun Communications Committee.
 Reach back to help develop our next generation of communications for CCW.

-Book Discussions: We are gathering readers for discussions on titles pictured below this Spring.
+Book Discussions start March 14 with The Loneliness of Sonia and Sunny over a delicious Indian food dinner.
+We are gathering readers for discussions on additional titles pictured below this Spring.
 Pre-register so that YOUR availability is used to set up the schedule.
-SUPPORTING VETERANS by Cornell Professor General George W. Casey, Jr. will be discussed in March or May, so get your copy and/or read its executive summary posted at the order page.
+Supporting Veterans by Cornell Professor General George W. Casey, Jr. will be discussed in May, so get your copy and/or read its executive summary posted at the order page.
 You will give yourself an important analysis of veterans' matters so that you can contribute resourcefully to national policy needs in 2026.
 Contact our VP/ Community Service if you have questions.

 E-mail the VP of Programming in order to post and host events such as a gathering for our "Explore DC Happy Hour" series.